vinteumorg/task-mining/README.md

 ## Example output

 The following is the serialization of block 170 mined by Satoshi itself.
-It won't pass the `anyone_can_spend` test.
+It won't pass the `anyone_can_spend` test but it will have the required proof of work.
 You can use this to check your implementation, but don't try to work backwards from it since changing a bit here will invalidate the merkle root and the proof of work of the block (or maybe try it to get a feel for the security model of the protocol yourself).
 Beware of unintentional EOL characters at your solution.

 ``` shell
 $ cat solution/block.txt